-To change to the interface configuration mode of interface 1/2.
+To change to the Interface Configuration mode of interface 1/2.

-track if-status add if-1 -1 To link the tracking object if-1 to interface 1/2. show track application To verify the status of the applications. Туре Track-Id App-Name App-Object-Name interface 1 IntfState 1/1 if-1 save To save the settings in the non-volatile memory (nvm) in the "Selected" configuration profile.
+track if-status add if-1 To link the tracking object if-1 to interface 1/2. show track application To check the status of the applications. Туре Track-Id App-Name App-Object-Name interface 1 IntfState 1/1 if-1 save To save the settings in the non-volatile memory (nvm) in the "Selected" configuration profile.